indigo-sadland/goPsdmpMe/README.md

 # goPsdmpMe

-	goPsdmpdMe - it's a simple tool that uses https://psbdmp.ws API to search for pastebins' pastes by keyword.
+	goPsdmpMe - it's a simple tool that uses https://psbdmp.ws API to search for pastebins' pastes by keyword.
 	No API key is needed.